Menu

 Finding a Lawyer

-The Law Society of Saskatchewan regulates the legal profession in Saskatchewan and sets standards that lawyers must meet in order to practice law.
-Lawyers advertise their services in phone books, online directories, targeted market campaigns, company websites and social media.
+The Law Society of Saskatchewan regulates the legal profession in Saskatchewan.
+It sets rules that lawyers must follow in order to practice law including advertising standards.
+Lawyers advertise their services in multiple ways including phone books and online.
 In Saskatchewan, lawyers are not permitted to advertise that they are a “specialist” or “expert” in a particular area of law without a recognized certification.

-Lawyers can, however, use advertising to highlight their particular skills and knowledge and help a potential client choose a good match for their particular legal matter.
-Similarly, if they have a preferred area of practice, or restrict their practice to certain areas, this also can be advertised.
+Lawyers can, however, use advertising to highlight their particular skills and knowledge.
+This can help a potential client choose a good match for their particular legal matter.
+Similarly, if they have a preferred area of practice or restrict their practice to certain areas, this also can be advertised.

 Some lawyers offer free or low-cost first appointments.
 These appointments can help you decide how to proceed and whether you want to continue to work with that lawyer.

 If you cannot afford a lawyer and you do not qualify for Legal Aid, you may be able to get legal help through Pro Bono Law Saskatchewan.
-Visit their website at pblsask.ca or call 1-855- 833-7257 (Toll Free).
+In Saskatoon, CLASSIC may also be able to assist you.

 The Law Society has a pilot project that allows certain non-lawyers to perform some specific legal tasks.
-For more information visit The Limited Licence Pilot Project.
+For more information, visit The Limited Licensing Pilot Project.

 How helpful was this article?